e-schultz/not-a-robot-vault/inbox/readwise imports/Tweets/Ive Ranted About Zoom B....md

 ### Highlights first exported February 26, 2021 at 9:21 PM

-- I've ranted about zoom being a special kind of #neurodiverse hell before.
-  Every point they make I think I might have a thread about.
+- I've ranted about zoom being a special kind of #neurodiverse hell before. %% [[neurodiverse hell]] %% Every point they make I think I might have a thread about.
   It's exhausting for everyone, but I think it impacts neurodiverse people more. https://t.co/H9zYIDlykf ([View Highlight](https://twitter.com/evan_just_evan/status/1365163664337166341))
 - I've had sensory meltdowns, motion is important for self regulation - thats much more limited.